Best Buy Co. Inc. (BBY) Shares Down Despite Recent Market Volatility

 Best Buy Co.
-Inc. (NYSE: BBY)’s stock price has decreased by -2.35 compared to its previous closing price of 77.77.
-Nevertheless, the company has seen a gain of 0.52% in its stock price over the last five trading days.
-The Wall Street Journal reported on 03/02/23 that Macy’s, Best Buy Sales Decline, Reflecting Shopper Pullback
+Inc. (NYSE: BBY)’s stock price has decreased by -0.72 compared to its previous closing price of 73.85.
+However, the company has experienced a -5.72% decline in its stock price over the last five trading sessions.

 Is It Worth Investing in Best Buy Co.
 Inc. (NYSE: BBY) Right Now?

 Best Buy Co.
-Inc. (NYSE: BBY) has a price-to-earnings ratio of 12.05x that is above its average ratio.
-Additionally, the 36-month beta value for BBY is 1.54.
-There are mixed opinions on the stock, with 4 analysts rating it as a “buy,” 1 rating it as “overweight,” 21 rating it as “hold,” and 2 rating it as “sell.”
+Inc. (NYSE: BBY) has a higher price-to-earnings ratio of 11.64x compared to its average ratio. compared to its average ratio and a 36-month beta value of 1.54.

 Sponsored